Phileosopher/commonplace/understanding.md

 More understanding takes work to maintain, proportionally to the intellect aspect of our [personality](personality.md).
 We tend to focus and filter other perspectives through whatever it is we already know because it's the easiest way to link things.
 Every [specialization](jobs-spcialization.md) will possess its opportunity cost of not being able to see things in the plain way that a [child](maturity.md) would be able to see things.
 Thankfully, this changes after we leave that specialization and start forgetting information.

+APPLICATION: If we trust others' understanding, we must mind the [culture](culture.md) that surrounds the people who understand something.
+Most experts spend so much time being [safe](safety.md) in their specific domain that they've experienced *many* unlikely circumstances and are [terrified](mind-feelings-fear.md) of those things happening (e.g., a doctor who [prescribes](body-4_health.md) an unhealthy treatment to stave off a horrific but unlikely illness, a [police officer](legal-safety.md) who fires a gun on someone rapidly reaching for their phone).

 [Past trauma](hardship-ptsd.md) or [fears](mind-feelings-fear.md) of what things may imply will often make us sidestep having to understand certain things.
 With enough experience, some people find [creative](mind-creativity.md) ways to avoid understanding something entirely!

 Possessing understanding creates a severe blind spot because it makes us [certain](understanding-certainty.md) of specific things, which will slowly develop as presumed [patterns](symbols.md) of how [reality](reality.md) works.